 In addition to the departmental letter, the Chair may elect to write a separate letter, known as the Chair's letter.
 Such a letter can be an important part of the file, especially when significant differences of opinion and voting are expressed in the departmental letter.
 Chairs may not independently add materials to the file that cannot be documented.
 Chairs may utilize statistical information (e.g. journal rankings, impact factors, citation reports, etc.) that might aid in the evaluation of the quality and impact of the candidate's scholarly activity.
 The Chair's Letter may not contain comments on procedures/processes used to assemble the file or conduct the meeting.
 It must adhere to an evaluation of teaching, research, and service.
 The Chair's letter is a confidential document (See APM 160-20-b(1)(b)) and should be forwarded to the Dean's office and not retained in the department.

 The Chair's letter is prepared AFTER the Chair has informed the candidate about the departmental recommendation.
+While the Chair's letter becomes part of the file, it is not shared with the department.
 Upon request by the candidate, access to the Chair's letter will be provided in redacted form after the final administrative decision has been communicated to the candidate, or at the Chancellor's preliminary assessment stage in promotion and appraisal.